Batman and Hindu-Muslim Dialogue

 “This is all good, but were we getting at something with this?”

-“Yes, returning to the hard problem of consciousness.
-Perhaps this will be our final lesson for now.
-Remember, language is always reductive compared to experience.
+“Yes… perhaps this will be our final lesson for now… Returning to the hard problem of consciousness, remember, language is always reductive compared to experience.
 Right?”

 “I guess so.”

-“This is always true, but it seldom poses a problem, because the two parties in the communication each know what emotion or experience a certain word functions as a stand-in for.
-But it becomes particularly difficult when both parties in conversation do not share the same experience.
-It is practically impossible, as we saw with the sugar and martian example, or indeed the color and bat example.”
+“This is always true, but it seldom poses a problem, because the two parties in communication each know what emotion or experience a certain word functions as a stand-in for.
+But it becomes particularly difficult when the two parties do not share the same experience.
+It is practically impossible, as we saw with the umami taste illustration or indeed the case of color and bats.”

 “Yes, I’ve understood those points.”

-“So, you might also understand why we can say that a person who has no foretaste of spiritual experience is apriori predisposed not to grasp spiritually descriptive language.
-When Osho or Krishnamurti talk of the Witnesser, you will never know what they are getting at unless you know it.
+“So, you might also understand why we can say that a person who has no foretaste of spiritual experience is a priori predisposed not to grasp spiritually descriptive language.
+When Osho or Krishnamurti talk of ‘witnessing the witnesser’, you will never know what they are getting at unless you know it.
 There is no other way to express this fact.
-Of course, language can and indeed does serve as a temporary conduit in getting you from here to there – if that weren’t true, there would be no spiritual gurus or books or journeys.
+Of course, language can and indeed does serve as a temporary conduit in getting you from here to there – if that weren’t true, there would be no spiritual journeys or paths or books or gurus.
 Each human would be hopelessly caught in an eternal Cartesian self-reflexive navel-gazing.”

 “Haha.
 Way to throw shade on Descartes for no reason.”
 Charles says snickering.

-The elder smiles unapologetically.
-He then continues, “So, you see Charles.
-This is the insight I was sent to teach you about Hindu-Muslim dialogue.”
+The elder smiles unapologetically and continues, “So, you see Charles, this is the insight we were sent to teach you about Hindu-Muslim dialogue.”

 “Wait, you were sent here? by whom?”

-“Who else.
-Anyway, you must understand now that at the heart of religion is practice, and at the heart of practice is experience, and experiences are fundamentally qualia, to borrow a term from philosophy of mind.
+“Who do you think?… Anyway, you must understand now that at the heart of religion is practice, and at the heart of practice is experience, and experiences are fundamentally qualia, to borrow a term from philosophy of mind.
 Which is to say, no one else who has not had the experience can really know what it is like.
-Thus while Hindus and Muslims will attempt to read about each other, and talk to each other, with howsoever much amount of sympathy they bring, their ambition of ‘understanding’ is fundamentally doomed.
+Thus while Hindus and Muslims will attempt to read about each other and talk to each other, with howsoever much amount of sympathy they bring, their ambition of ‘understanding’ is fundamentally doomed.
 They will never fully understand.
-Because to understand is to experience.
+Since to understand is to experience.
 As outsiders, they will never penetrate the inscrutable and irreplaceable heart of the Other’s tradition.
 And, of course, one cannot truly dispute or take issue with what one does not fully understand.”

 “Not quite.
 We must certainly assume that a large portion of the spiritual practice of a religion will remain incomprehensible to those who are not its practitioners.
 In effect, the entire religion remains inscrutable to the outsider who has little sense of the living spirit of the tradition.
 But notice, what we are saying is that such experiences cannot be communicated to someone who hasn’t in some sense glimpsed something of that category of experience.
 By extension, in order to understand the spiritual heart of another religion, it helps to first understand the spiritual heart of one’s own religion.
-Once light is recognized, it can be seen in other places too.”
+Only once depth is attained at one place, can it be recognized at other places too.”

 “That’s interesting…”

-“But that’s not all.” the elder quickly continues, “Only a person deeply informed by the lived practices and rhythms of a tradition may grasp the tradition and speak about it with any authenticity.
-Even then, they may not speak for the other practitioners of the same tradition.
+“But that’s not all,” the elder retorts, “only a person deeply informed by the lived practices and rhythms of a tradition may grasp the tradition and speak about it with any authenticity.
+Even then, they may not speak for other practitioners of the same tradition.
 Scripture is not simply read like any other book.
-It is chanted, recited, lived upon, and forms the foundation for the various rituals and practices that punctuate the various sacred as well as mundane occasions of life.”
+It is chanted, recited, lived upon, and forms the foundation for the various rituals and practices that punctuate the multifarious sacred as well as mundane occasions of life.”

 “If this is the case, isn’t all interfaith dialogue, indeed, all dialogue itself, doomed?”

-“It is never a simple matter of all or nothing, dear Charles.
+“It doesn’t have to simply be a matter of all or nothing, dear Charles.
 Indeed there may be precious little that an outsider can denounce or disprove or debate about a tradition not their own.
-Thus, the need to always be intellectually humble.
-But we are, indeed, allowed to maintain our positions and even defend them.
+Thus, the requirement to always bring intellectual humility to our dialogues.
+But we are allowed, indeed encouraged, to maintain our positions and even defend them.
 However, we must never assume that what for our internal reasons seems plausible must also do so to another person who does not share our framework or experience.
 The moral philosopher Bernard Williams suggests that we only ever have recourse to internal reasons.
 We can indeed, try to persuade our interlocutor to what seems right from our reasons and by our lights, but we can only successfully do so using reasoning that is internal to them.
 We will have to offer reasons that they find compelling, from their sources, and in a manner that is respectful of their traditions of interpretation.”

 “So, you see Charles,” the elder continues while Charles has fallen silent, “there is indeed scope for dialogue.
-However, our argument only suggests that there be more humility in our mutual dialogues about each other’s traditions since we can never truly know the Other as we know ourselves.
+However, our argument only suggests that we simply bring more humility in our dialogues since we can never truly know the Other as we know ourselves.
 We must always seek to further our understanding of the Other while bearing in mind that we will never fully do so.
-And ultimately, interfaith dialogue is a chance for us not so much to speak or teach, but to listen and learn.
+Ultimately, of course, interfaith dialogue is a chance for us not so much to speak or teach, but to listen and learn.
 To know the Other through their own self-description.”

-“Brilliant!
-Well, doc.
-This has been lovely.
-We should do this more often.”
+“Brilliant! … Well Doc, This has been lovely.
+We should do this more often.
+When do we meet again?”

 “Huh?… what does that mean?”

-Charles’ peripheral vision has started to blur, it feels like the lights are fading.
-He cries out exasperatedly “No wait!
-How is this happening?”
+Charles’ peripheral vision has started to blur, it feels like the lights are fading, he cries out exasperatedly “Wait!
+What’s happening?”

 “Neither of us ever really knew that, did we?” the elder replies unfazed by the apparent breaking down of space-time.
 “Though Doctor Strange has probably mis-spelled a few of his spells again.”